iamkcube/May-friend/README.md

 # wants = input("\n\nEnter: ").lower()
 ```
 ## Usage
 Just speak and ask anything to it.
-Can use google search and I may add universal music play from Youtube (youtube doesn't like it lol).
-Can use your music from a folder from your localdisk.
+Can use google search, set an alarm and added universal music play from Youtube (youtube doesn't like it lol).
 And you can explore for more.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Don't hesitate to add memes or Easter eggs.